 Read on to find out what you may want to include on your child care daily report sheets to help you build trust with parents, keep families informed and track the progress of kids in your care.

-What Belongs on a Daycare Daily Report Sheet?
+What Information Belongs on a Daycare Daily Report Sheet?

 1. Identifying Information

 Include spaces for the child’s name, the date, and your own name at minimum — you won’t want to hand the wrong report to parents, and parents should know who to contact if they have questions.

 Communication is a two-way street.
 Leaving a space for parents to write notes lets them comment on anything you’ve sent home, and give you important updates that can help you give the best care to their kids.